ebuchman/blog/content/posts/bitcoin.md

 destruction and salvation of the human species.
 We have only to ask ourselves, "Is the game worth the candle?".
 And in this sense, the world faces much bigger problems than the energy usage and e-waste of Bitcoin.
-I think we'd do better to face those problems with Bitcoin at our back than opposing it.
+I think we'd do better to face those problems with Bitcoin at our back than without.

 Bitcoin is no [paper-clip maximizer][paper-clip].
 It functions instead as a kind of lens onto the rest of society.
 It's core values, of